 The little things can add up with your Whistler family lodging.
 Be aware of extra charges such as resort fees and parking (the latter can run over $50 a night)!
-To save money, overnight parking is available at the Whistler Conference Centre ($15 for 24 hours) and the Whistler Public Library ($5 from 5pm-10am).
+To save money, less costly overnight parking is available at the Whistler Conference Centre ($16 for 24 hours) and the Whistler Public Library ($5 from 5pm-10am).

-When considering where to stay in Whistler with kids – whether you are looking for Whistler family resorts or the perfect family-friendly vacation rental – always take the time to read reviews carefully before booking (preferably filtering for reviews from family stays).
+When considering where to stay in Whistler – whether you are looking for Whistler family resorts or the perfect family-friendly vacation rental – always take the time to read reviews before booking.
+(You can usually filter reviews for family stays).